5 (New York City Subway service): Dyre Avenue Shuttle

 In 1940, the City of New York purchased the New York, Westchester and Boston Railway, and began integrating the line into the system.
 Plans were made for restoring the old line north into Westchester County, but ultimately failed, and the superfluous track and overhead catenary on the old NYW&B were scrapped by 1943.
 The section below East 180th Street to Greens Farm Junction was once used to interchange with the New Haven (and later Penn Central and Conrail) to bring subway cars and other equipment on and off the system.
 That section was removed in the 1970s, isolating this part of the subway from the interchange.

-The East 180th Street–Dyre Avenue Shuttle or Dyre Avenue Shuttle was established as a new subway service and full-time shuttle along this section on May 15, 1941, between the former East 180th Street station of the New York, Westchester and Boston Railway and Eastchester–Dyre Avenue, the northernmost station on the NYW&B within New York City.
+On May 15, 1941, the East 180th Street–Dyre Avenue Shuttle or Dyre Avenue Shuttle was established as a new subway service and full-time shuttle between the former East 180th Street station of the New York, Westchester and Boston Railway and Eastchester–Dyre Avenue, the northernmost station on the NYW&B within New York City.
 There was a paper transfer to the IRT White Plains Road Line at East 180th Street, since there were no track connections between the lines.
 The shuttle was run with trains consisting of two cars, and there was no late night service when the line opened in 1941.
 The fares were collected in the stations during rush hours, and by conductors on the trains when ridership was light.